dowjcr/roomsurvey/README.md

 # Downing JCR Room Ballot Survey

+**This branch is for the 2021 room ballot.
+The database schema is not compatible with previous versions.**
+The 2020 codebase lives on in the `2020` branch.

-This system was developed in order to facilitate the collection of syndicate and room preference information during the re-run of the room ballot due to COVID-19, in conjunction with Matt Moore's room selection algorithm.
-As such, it was written very quickly to meet a tight deadline and might benefit from some improvements if used again.
+This web-app facilitates the collection of syndicate and room preference information, which can be passed to Matt Moore's room selection algorithm.

 ## Installation